ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-auth-scheme.md

 state or properties of the client session.
 Some example properties and methods for constructing the corresponding context are below.
 This list is not exhaustive.

-- Context bound to a given time window: Construct reemption context as SHA256(current time window).
+- Context bound to a given time window: Construct redemption context as SHA256(current time window).
 - Context bound to a client location: Construct reemption context as SHA256(client IP address prefix).